pascaliske/pi-slider/README.md

 # pi-slider

 The _pi-slider_ is a very simple image slider build with jQuery.
-It is easy to install.
 See the steps below for the installation.
-There are several options to customize slider.
+There are also several options to customize slider.
+See also my [Demo](http://dev.pascal-iske.de/demos/pi-slider/) of the slider.

 ## Installation